scato/phpeg/doc/grammar.md

   - PHPeg includes a cut operator (^), which also influences error reporting
   - PHPeg does not support initializers
-  - PHPeg does not support named rules

-Unsupported features might be added in the future.
+Initializers might be added in the future.

 Grammar Definitions
 -------------------